icharalamp/web2/content/home/about.md

 ## Understanding the Linkages Between Atmosphere, Vegetation and Human

-My research integrates the climatic/ meteorological and spatial data, derived by  surface eqipment and remote sensing systems.
-I use atmospheric and environmental data to examine and model human-vegertation interactions in the atmospheric environment, in agricultural and urban areas.
+My research integrates the climatic/meteorological and spatial data, derived by ground and remote sensing systems.
+I use environmental data to examine and model human-vegertation interactions in the atmospheric environment, in agricultural and urban areas.